chinamike65/hugo-tuolesi/content/book3/book3en.md

 Some people died after being slapped in the face.
 Everyone's lifeblood is different, and they don't know where they are.

-This kind of example that can easily hurt people, everyone can say a lot.
+Examples of people being easily hurt, everyone knows of many stories.

-There are several metaphors for the fragility of life in Buddhist scriptures: life is like an oil lamp in the wind, which is easily extinguished when lit in a strong wind; it is also like a bubble blowing on water, which is extinguished at once.
+There are several metaphors for the fragility of life in Buddhist scriptures: life is like an oil lamp in the wind, which is easily extinguished when lit in a strong wind; it is also like a bubble foaming on water, which is extinguished at once.

 Nagarjuna Bodhisattva also said in the Book of Relatives and Friends:

 Life is more harmful than impermanent.
 Blisters on the water are easy to burst.

-There is life and death between breathing and breathing, and it is a miracle to wake up after sleeping.
+There is life and death between one breath and the next, and it is a miracle to wake up after sleeping.

 It means that the impermanence of life is easier than the bursting of water bubbles, and there is life and death between breaths.

 Because when a person enters a deep sleep, the coarse breathing stops, and only the very fine air is flowing.
-The next morning, this fine air is not broken, and the person can wake up again, which is actually a very rare thing. matter.
+The next morning, if this fine air is not broken, the person can wake up again, which is actually a very rare thing.

-If you think about these three reasons, you will understand: we people in Nanzhanbuzhou have many causes of death, few causes of birth, and there is no fixed period of death.
+If you think about these three reasons, you will understand: we people in Nanzhanbuzhou have many causes of death, few causes of birth, and the moment of death is uncertain.

-And life is fragile, and even waking up after falling asleep is a miracle, and it’s true, but we don’t usually realize it.
+Life is fragile, and even waking up after falling asleep is a miracle, and it’s true, but we don’t usually realize it.

 So the scripture says: